 Troop G's patrol area encompasses the entire state so that they can enforce motor carrier laws and rules.
 The primary corridors utilized by Canadian carriers originate in Maine and Vermont including Interstates 89, 93, 95 and US 1, 2, 3 and 26.
 Interstate 95 begins at the Holton, ME port of entry; I89 begins at the Highgate Springs, VT crossing, and I93 begins at the Derby Line port of entry.
 In addition, international carriers also enter NH from the Beecher Falls, VT border crossing which is the closest crossing to NH.
-In 2017, over 300,000 trucks and buses entered and exited the Canadian Provinces through these four ports of entry.
+In 2018, approximately 298,000 trucks and buses entered and exited the Canadian Provinces through these four ports of entry.
 The Border Enforcement program augments the NH State Police's continuing efforts to ensure compliance of foreign domiciled carriers and drivers.

-Troop G will conduct 500 inspections roadside and at remote sites on major international corridors originating from the Vermont and Maine border crossings.
+Troop G will conduct inspections, as entered above FY2020 - 2022, roadside and at remote sites on major international corridors originating from the Vermont and Maine border crossings in FY2020.
 These sites include but are not limited to: